 Click Here for an in-depth teaching on Rosh HaShanah

-According to the Torah, Rosh HaShanah is observed ont he first tow days of the Hebrew month of Tishrei.
+According to the Torah, Rosh HaShanah is observed ont he first two days of the Hebrew month of Tishrei.
 The holiday begins at sundown on the eve of Tishrei.
-Rosh HaShanah 2023 begins at sundown on September 15 and continues through nightfall on September 17.
+Rosh HaShanah 2024 begins at sundown on October 2 and continues through nightfall on October 4.

 Click here for a teaching on the Hebrew month of Tishrei